mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 - trigger a processing task, and
 - build and test a containerized workflow package.

-The minimal workflow requires the following 8 commands to compute the signal-to-noise ratio of all DICOM series in our test data folder:
+A minimal workflow requires 8 commands to deploy a workflow to compute the signal-to-noise ratio of all DICOM series in our test data folder:
 ```
 > rpp init snr
 > cd snr